CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

     '()))
 ```

 Here, `begin` is a macro that's just built-in to the compiler.
 Port `0`, output to the LCD, is the only one implemented.
-I also have some stub microcode for `(port 1)`-style 1-operand instructions, which would take input.
-The idea is that, instead of interrupts, which would make everything much more complex, each peripheral would just maintain its own ringbuffer, and respond like traditional memory-mapped hardware.
+I also have some stub microcode for `(port 1)`, which would take input.
+The idea is that instead of interrupts, which would make everything much more complex, each peripheral would just maintain its own ringbuffer, and respond to request to read or write to the buffer.

 # The build, first steps

 I was gifted a link(https://www.adafruit.com/product/5903)[hot plate] for christmas, so no more heat gun for me!
-As a result, my boards look much better now:
+As a result my boards look much better now:

 imgcmp(clean_latches.jpeg)[](clean_transistors.jpeg)[]